 4.4 Observations and data

 The GDPFS, GOS and GTS are the three World Weather Watch (WWW) components.
 Noting the emerging sophisticated requirements, GOS and GTS have evolved into WIGOS and WIS, respectively, and as such, the evolution of the GDPFS is closely linked to these developments in the observational and information systems.
-If indeed one wishes to proceed with a global implementation of the seamless and integrated data-processing and forecasting system, focusing on IBF and RBW, it is necessary that access to enhanced or non-traditional observations and data sets, such as preparedness, local transportation, building and power infrastructure status and disaster management rules be provided either through WIGOS and WIS, or coordinated with all necessary partners.
+If indeed one wishes to proceed with a global implementation of the seamless and integrated data-processing and forecasting system, focusing on IBF and RBW, it is necessary that access to enhanced or non-traditional observations and data sets, such as preparedness, local transportation, building and power infrastructure status, and disaster management rules be provided either through WIGOS and WIS, or coordinated with all necessary partners.

 4.5 Systems and Services